As we approach the end of the semester, Dana recognizes that the library is especially full.

 *Minimize Noise – You’re sharing this space with your colleagues.
 Please be aware that everyone is stressed and needs quiet to study for exams and write final papers.
 If you need a break to chat with friends or take a phone call, please step out into the corridor in front of the library.

-*Conserve Space – Dana has become a desirable place to study, and we need every chair we have.
+*Conserve Space – Dana is a desirable place to study, and we need every chair we have.
 Please don’t take up more space than you need, or leave your belongings to “reserve” a table for the day.

 *Eat Responsibly – We welcome food in the library.
-Be aware, though, that noisy snacks and smelly food is not welcomed by your neighbor.
+Be aware, though, that noisy snacks and smelly food may not be welcomed by your neighbor.

 *Listen Responsibly – Studying to music or listening to lectures on podcasts are great study techniques, especially for audio learners.
 However, ear phones and ear buds sometimes leak sound.
 Be aware that if you have your sound turned up especially high, you could be disturbing your neighbors.